-One of the things I appreciate the most about new bags is the innovative shapes that designers come out with.
-One of my personal favorite types of bag is the duffle bag.
-What I like about the duffle bag is that it is actually functional and spacious, compared to the other bag styles.
+I really appreciate the innovative shapes that designers create for new bags.
+One of my personal favorite bag types is the duffel bag.
+What I like about the duffel bag is that it is actually functional and spacious, compared to other bag styles.

-I finally crocheted my own Barbie Duffle Bag after watching My Froggy Stuff's No-Sew Duffle Bag, which I will link at the bottom of this article, in case you want to make her version, too.
+I finally crocheted my own Barbie duffel bag after watching My Froggy Stuff's No-Sew Duffel Bag video tutorial, which I will link at the bottom of this article in case you want to make her version, too.

-- Optional: Stuffing, for this tutorial, I used cotton balls, but you can also put Barbie accessories inside, like shoes or hats; and
+- Optional: Stuffing.
+For this tutorial, I used cotton balls, but you can also put Barbie accessories inside, like shoes or hats.

 Row 1: Using MC, ch 21 (ch 3 counts as dc from here throughout), dc in the 4th ch from hook and in each ch across, turn.
 (19)